omarelladen/ATmega328-LCD-Clock/README.md

 - Built with the Arduino framework
-- no pin actions are implemented other than the ones for the LCD
+- No pin actions are implemented other than the ones for the LCD

 Features:
 - Date & time